Books BOOKS

 Getting Started

 Many people I’ve met tell me they've always wanted to write a book - usually their own story.
-Everybody has a story – the story of our lives.
+Everybody has a story.
 No matter what you write, your own life experiences, attitudes, beliefs, concerns, and behaviors will ultimately leach into that story.
 And that’s okay.

 One excellent way of figuring out how to create your story and how that story will flow from beginning to end is to create an outline using a technique called The Five Act Structure.
 There are lots of websites online that you can check out for details, but here is a quick description: